mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Artfully solicit missing information

 Sometimes code review notes leave too much to interpretation.
 If you receive a note like, "This function is confusing," you'd probably wonder what "confusing" means, exactly.
 Is the function too long?
-Is the function name not clear?
+Is the name unclear?
 Does it require more documentation?

-For a long time, I struggled with these notes because it's hard to clarify them without sounding defensive.
-"What's confusing about it?" sounds grouchy, even if I write it sincerely.
+For a long time, I struggled with these notes because it's hard to solicit clarification without sounding defensive.
+"What's confusing about it?" seems grouchy, even if I write it sincerely.

 Once, I unintentionally gave a teammate a vague note, and they responded in a way that I found fantastically disarming: